 Dr Robin Brown

 Dr Robin Brown is currently the Chief Executive Officer at KWS BioTest, a specialist immunology-based CRO.
+He has also just been appointed as the new Chairman of Medicines Discovery Catapult as they move into the next phase of delivery alongside biotech and academia.
 Immediately before joining KWS, Robin spent eight years as a venture partner at Advent Healthcare Ventures and was responsible for a number of companies within the investment portfolio.
 Prior to this he was the Chief Scientific Officer of Devgen and Galapagos (EBR:DEVG, EBR:GLPG), both of which are now publically listed companies.
 Robin spent nine years at GSK, latterly as Head of Cell Biology and as an academic gained his PhD in the laboratory of Prof Alan Hall.
 He undertook postdoctoral work in the United States (Harvard) and London (Ludwig Institute).